 2012 – Present

-Surprisingly, our traditional denomination didn’t appreciate his help.
+You might be surprised.
+Our traditional denomination didn’t appreciate his help.

-As we were wondering if our community would survive, some very kind people from Temple Baptist Church heard about our dilemma and invited us to share space with them.
+As we were wondering if our community would survive, some very kind people from Temple Baptist Church heard about our dilemma.
+They invited us to share space with them.
 They have a large campus and invited us to use the chapel and children’s wing at the back of their property.
 Sharing space is a beautiful concept.
 It meets our space needs, keeps us out of debt, and reduces our environmental footprint.
 We like that.

 So again …